storyprotocol/documentation/docs/SDK Reference/sdk-ipasset.md

 ### mintAndRegisterIp

-Mint an NFT from a SPGNFT collection and register it with metadata as an IP.
+Mint an NFT from an SPGNFT collection and register it with metadata as an IP.

+> 📘 NFT Metadata
+>
+> Note that this function will also set the underlying NFT's `tokenUri` to whatever is passed under `ipMetadata.nftMetadataURI`.

 | Method              | Type                                                                 |
 | ------------------- | -------------------------------------------------------------------- |